Conception (video game)

 Conception (CONCEPTION 俺の子供を産んでくれ!, Konsepushon: Ore no Kodomo o Undekure!) is a role-playing video game produced by Spike.
 The game was released exclusively for the PlayStation Portable in Japan on April 26, 2012.
 A remaster of the game titled Conception Plus: Maidens of the Twelve Stars was released on January 31, 2019 in Japan for the PlayStation 4, and was released worldwide on November 5, 2019 for the PlayStation 4 and Steam.

 A second game in the series, Conception II: Children of the Seven Stars, was released for the PlayStation Vita and Nintendo 3DS across 2013 and 2014 in Japanese and English, and later released on Steam in 2016.

 Gameplay

 The player's goal is to charm girls from National Star God Academy, raise their affection for Itsuki, then produce and take the Star Children to explore dungeons and battle Impurities.
 However, it is not an eroge, as the "Star Children" are produced by pouring energy from Itsuki and one of the twelve Star Maidens into a particular device.

 The child's class and statistics are determined by which character parents the child; for example, certain combinations could result in creating a warrior, or a child who specializes in magic.
 To produce more plentiful and powerful Star Children, Itsuki must increase his intimacy with the twelve maidens.
-The other aspects of the gameplay is typical to dating simulation games.
+The other aspects of the gameplay are typical to dating simulation games.

 The game operates on a turn-based battle system.